 After breakfast, continue traveling north to the entrance area of Denali National Park.
 We'll make stops along the way to enjoy views of the Alaska Range from the southside, and on clear days, we may glimpse the awe-inspiring peaks of Denali.
 Today, we'll meet with Denali locals to learn about the park's rich geography, ecology and history, and we'll put our newfound knowledge to work in the field on a guided hike.
 Afterward, we'll retire to our delightful accommodations at Tonglen Lake Lodge, where cozy and private guest cabins await.

 One of the best ways to spot Alaska's iconic wildlife is to spend devoted time to sightseeing inside Denali National Park alongside migratory paths and nature habitats.
 We'll explore the Denali Park road by bus today, scanning for caribou, moose, eagles, ptarmigan, Dall sheep and possibly grizzlies.
 This evening, share stories with your fellow travelers on your favorite sights from the day during appetizers, and after dinner, enjoy time around the bonfire or on a casual stroll around the property, enjoying the lake views.

-Enjoy a relaxed morning in the peaceful setting of Tonglen Lake Lodge.
-Later this morning, bid farewell to Denali and board the historic Alaska Railroad for your comfortable return journey to Anchorage, arriving at approximately 8:30 p.m.
+Enjoy a relaxed morning in your peaceful surroundings at Tonglen Lake Lodge, and later this morning, bid farewell to Denali and board the first-class Goldstar cars of the Alaska Railroad for your comfortable return journey to Anchorage, arriving at approximately 8:30 p.m.

 You will arrive at the Anchorage train station by approximately 8:30 p.m. on the last day of your journey.
 See the "Alaska Travel Information" section of your Trip Planning Booklet for recommended lodging.
 If you choose to fly home this night, we suggest you book a flight that departs after 11:30 p.m. in case of possible transportation delays.